NET-BYU/NET-BYU.github.io/README.md

 # Network Enhanced Technologies Lab

-Website for the NET Lab at the Brigham Young University.
+The Network Enhanced Technologies Lab (NET) at Brigham Young University is focused on building real systems that enhance and extend wireless networks, Internet of Things, security, privacy, and reliability.

+This is our website.